 Hence, it is a high time for people in concerned authority to realize on the potentiality of Economics in Undergraduate level in our country.
 Scholars with efficient economic background knowledge are required to meet the void gap, which is currently fulfilled, by the “self-proclaimed” economist.
 Our country is in need of economist who can guide our economy to a prosperous future.

 - Possible Career Pathways in the field of Economics in Nepal - 15 November, 2016

-- Bachelors in Economics in Nepal and the importance of its existence in education curriculum - 14 November, 2016
+- Bachelors of Economics in Nepal and its importance in existence of education curriculum - 14 November, 2016